zeinabhoma/Modiseh-sample-project/README.md

 ##  Features

--Simple, clean design using Bootstrap
+- Simple, clean design using Bootstrap
--Fully responsive layout (works on mobile, tablet, and desktop)
+- Fully responsive layout (works on mobile, tablet, and desktop)

 ---